 Memoirs of an Invisible Man

 Sometimes, when a film doesn’t fit into a familiar, easily consumable package, viewers respond by rejecting and condemning it for betraying their trust in a proven formula.
 Unsure of how to consume Memoirs of an Invisible Man, as either a Chevy Chase comedy or a John Carpenter fantasy, both audiences and critics responded with confusion and disappointment.
 Though it was made for over $40 million, the film earned just over $14 million.
 Notices in the critical community were equally cruel to this certified bomb.
 Owen Gleiberman, in Entertainment Weekly, wrote the film “comes disappointingly close to being just… another rinky-dink Chevy Chase comedy.”
-And while many critics offered praise for Carpenter’s confident direction and the superb special FX, Roger Ebert’s rather ungrammatical remark, “we couldn’t care less,” summarized the consensus.
+And while many critics praised Carpenter’s confident direction and the superb special effects, Roger Ebert’s rather ungrammatical remark, “we couldn’t care less,” summed up the consensus.
 Even Carpenter critiqued the film, claiming he sought to capture the social relevance of Saint’s novel but “didn’t quite pull it off.”
 He calls the film a “noble failure,” perhaps looking at the finished product as a series of creative compromises.

 Granted, Carpenter was forced to make cuts during the audience preview process, which eliminated scenes the director felt belonged or gave the film an edge.
 It was, after all, a studio picture, far removed from his two previous releases—the director enjoyed creative control on Prince of Darkness (1987) and They Live (1988), both produced by his production company Alive Films and distributed through Universal.
-Although it’s tempting to blame Warner Bros. for not granting Carpenter final cut, which accounts for the absence of the usual “John Carpenter’s” above the title, for the first time the director would come to question his desire to work in Hollywood, a system that denies his vision and curbs his artistic authority.
+Although it’s tempting to blame Warner Bros. for not granting Carpenter final cut, which accounts for the absence of the usual “John Carpenter’s” above the title, for the first time, the director would come to question his desire to work in Hollywood, a system that denies his vision and curbs his artistic authority.
 And yet, though Memoirs of an Invisible Man is not the film either the studio or Carpenter wanted, with expectations appropriately adjusted, its craft and imagination remain consistently engaging, while its themes have more in common with Carpenter’s work than a superficial glance reveals.

 But Memoirs of an Invisible Man has more in common with the typical “John Carpenter film” than the critical consensus or even Carpenter’s own view of the film implied.
 Nick remains an outsider like so many of Carpenter’s best characters, including Laurie Strode from Halloween, Snake Plissken in Escape from New York and L.A., MacReady in The Thing, Arnold in Christine, the titular alien character in Starman, Jack Burton in Big Trouble in Little China, Nada in They Live, and Desolation Williams in Ghosts of Mars.
-Similar to many of those characters, Nick faces a strange and unknown threat that he must meet to overcome the film’s conflict.
+Like many of those characters, Nick faces a strange, unknown threat that he must confront to overcome the film’s conflict.
 By confronting the unknown, Carpenter’s heroes or anti-heroes discover their essence and thus demonstrate their true selves.
 Nick, then, proves outwardly shallow; although, after looking hard enough, a person may find evidence of a human being.

 Boulenger, Gilles.
 John Carpenter: The Prince of Darkness.
 Spakenburg: H.O.M.
 Vision, 2002.